amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## LET ME NOT LOSE MY DREAM

 - Let me not lose my dream, e'en though I scan the veil
--       with eyes unseeing through their glaze of tears,
+- {:.indent-3}with eyes unseeing through their glaze of tears,
 - Let me not falter, though the rungs of fortune perish
--        as I fare above the tumult, praying purer air,
+- {:.indent-3}as I fare above the tumult, praying purer air,
 - Let me not lose the vision, gird me.
 Powers that toss
--        the worlds, I pray!
+- {:.indent-3}the worlds, I pray!
 - Hold me, and guard, lest anguish tear my dreams
--        away!
+- {:.indent-3}away!

 ---